The Best 2021 Planners Because, Well, Good Riddance 2020

-With less than a month until we enter a new decade (crazy, right?), we’re making one resolution early: Get organized—and stay that way.
-You know, one cohesive shopping list and playdate plans that we actually follow through with.
+With less than a month until we enter a new year (thank god), we’re making one resolution early: Get organized—and stay that way.
+You know, like finally having one cohesive shopping list and Zoom wine night plans that we actually follow through with.
 But to make that happen, we’re gonna need some help.
-That’s why we scoured the internet for the best 2020 planners.
-Whether you’re looking to invest in one for yourself or gift one to a friend, you can’t go wrong with these ten picks.
+So we scoured the internet for the best 2021 planners.
+Whether you’re looking to invest in one for yourself or gift one to a friend, you can’t go wrong with these 18 picks.

 For anyone who walks into Target just to buy batteries and walks out $100 poorer, this planner is for you.
 It prompts you to write out your monthly finance goals and make a spending plan accordingly.
 Then you can track your day-to-day spending habits throughout the month and spot trends.

-2. Best Planner for Busy Moms: Orange Circle Studio Do It All Mom Planner
+7. Orange Circle Studio Moms Do It All Planner

 Moms, this is the planner of your dreams.
 It has both weekly and monthly pages so that you can use whatever scheduling method works best for you.
 There are clearly labeled stickers for things like holidays, doctors' appointments, birthdays and school open houses, which help ensure that you never miss an important event again.
 Psst: It even has designated spaces for your to-dos and shopping lists too.

 8. Erin Condren Kids Undated Planner and Activity Book

 It’s best to start ‘em young on planning and time management, and this 12-month planner will help you do just that.
 Some of our favorite features include the reading logs and goal and allowance trackers.
 Plus, there are activities like word searches and “All About Me” pages to keep them cracking it open.
 It’s a win-win.